GhostKatIII/GhostKat/README.md

 Our rudimentary HTML interface is being served at [GhostKat.org](https://www.ghostkat.org) The domain only serves HTML and plain JS.
 The libraries are loaded from github via CDN.
 GhostKat.org has never handles any of the file data in any way.

-**Our website is showing the first 33 posts of the lower Plane, which requires 1 DBZ to post on.**
+**Our website is showing the first 33 posts of the lower Plane, which requires ownership of 1 DBZ to post on.**
 ## Here is a tutorial for buying DBZ, and posting magnet links to our database!

 1. First, add our [Our Kontract Address and ABI](https://github.com/GhostKatIII/GhostKat/blob/master/Contract_ABI) to your wallet